+For a roaming UE, the S-NSSAI of the VPLMN maps to only one S-NSSAI of the HPLMN for which an UE-Slice-MBR is applied.

 The enforcement of the UE-Slice-MBR value, if present in the UE context in the RAN for an S-NSSAI, is described in clause 5.7.1.10.